-For weaponry, the item needs to be at least 50% steel or iron.
-Gold, silver, platinum, gems and wood should be used sparingly, they are likely to just be there as decoration, coatings, hilts etc, and thus the amount you use should reflect this.
-A weapon made from gold is too soft and too heavy to be an actual weapon.
+For weaponry, the item needs to be at least 50% metal.
+Gems and wood should be used sparingly, they are likely to just be there as decoration, coatings, hilts etc, and thus the amount you use should reflect this.

 Spears are an exception to this, as the shaft makes up most of the weapon, meaning it can be 50%+ wood, as well as blunt weapons such as clubs and warhammers which can be made of mostly marble, wood, and other non-metal items when it is logical to the design.
 The gnomes in the Crafting Guild Crafting Union (C.G.C.U.) reserve the right to request designers adjust their ingredients in these cases to suit the needs of logic and weapon effectiveness.

 12. We allow items to be slightly fantastical, but they must be actually possible to make in a mundane fashion.
 Having clothing that defies gravity is not possible, having weapons that glow is not allowed.
 You are sewing and forging items, you are not making magical items.
 Swords cannot growl, hammers cannot sneer, clothing cannot make the wearer sneakier, or better able to hide in shadows.

 13. We will not approve the penis hammer.

 (See also: HELP DESIGNING, HELP DESIGN COMMS)